Paroxysmal sympathetic hyperactivity: Morphine

-Beta-blockers
+Beta blockers

-Non-selective beta-blockers are the most effective in reducing the frequency and severity of PSH episodes.
+Non-selective beta blockers are the most effective in reducing the frequency and severity of PSH episodes.
 They help decrease the effect of circulating catecholamines and lower metabolic rates, which are high in patients during PSH episodes.
-Beta-blockers also help in reducing fever, diaphoresis, and in some cases dystonia.
-Propranolol is a common beta-blocker administered due to the fact that it penetrates the blood-brain barrier relatively well.
+Beta blockers also help in reducing fever, diaphoresis, and in some cases dystonia.
+Propranolol is a common beta blocker administered due to the fact that it penetrates the blood–brain barrier relatively well.
 Typically it is administered in doses of twenty milligrams to sixty milligrams every four to six hours in the treatment of PSH.

 Others

-Clonidine is an alpha receptor agonist that helps reduces sympathetic activity leaving the hypothalamus and reduces circulating catecholamines.
+Clonidine is an alpha-2 receptor agonist that helps reduces sympathetic activity leaving the hypothalamus and reduces circulating catecholamines.
 It is helpful in lowering blood pressure and heart rate, but it does not show much of an effect on other symptoms.
 It may also increase sympathetic inhibition in the brainstem.
 Bromocriptine is a dopamine agonist that helps lower blood pressure.
 Its effects are modest, but they are not well understood.
-Baclofen is a GABA agonist that helps control muscle spasms, proving to be helpful in treating dystonia.
-Benzodiazepines bind to GABA receptors and work as muscle relaxants.
+Baclofen is a GABAB receptor agonist that helps control muscle spasms, proving to be helpful in treating dystonia.
+Benzodiazepines bind to GABAA receptors and work as muscle relaxants.
 Benzodiazepines also combat high blood pressure and respiratory rates; however, they are associated with glaucoma, which is a rather serious side effect.
 Gabapentin inhibits neurotransmitter release in the dorsal horn of the spinal cord and various areas of the central nervous system.
 It helps treat mild symptoms and can be tolerated for longer periods of time compared to other drug treatments.
 Dantrolene helps combat dystonia and fever by affecting muscle contraction and relaxation cycles.
 It hinders the release of calcium from the sarcoplasmic reticulum, inhibiting muscle contraction.
 It causes decreases in respiration, but it can be very dangerous for the liver.
 Again, these treatments are seen case by case and treat symptoms well.
 They do not treat the syndrome as a whole or preventatively.
 Efficacy varies patient to patient, as symptoms do.